 SDR uses two authentication mechanisms:

-- Relay tickets are issued by your game coordinator and authorize a specific client to talk to a specific dedicated server for a period of time.
+- Hosted server tickets are issued by your game coordinator and authorize a specific client to talk to a specific dedicated server for a period of time.
 Relay tickets are only used for the dedicated server use case.
+See SteamDatagramRelayAuthTicket.

 We use a proprietary public key infrastructure (PKI) to authenticate clients and servers.
 Players are issued individual, short-term certificates, tied to their specific player identity.
 Steam takes care of this.
 For gameservers, we typically use longer term certificates that authorize an entire data center for a particular AppID.
 You will issue those certificates.